Pressboard/cube.js/docs/content/Cube-Cloud/Getting-Started.md

 ---
-title: Quickstart
+title: Getting Started
-permalink: /cloud/quickstart
+permalink: /cloud/getting-started
-category: Quickstart
+category: Cube Cloud Getting Started
 menuOrder: 1
+redirect_from:
+  - /cloud/quickstart
 ---

 This guide walks you through setting up Cube Cloud and connecting to your